kyte-one/airlyftone-docs/docs/developers/widget.md

 - Loads the widget script asynchronously in the background
 - Improves website performance by not blocking other page elements from loading

-Copy the code below for a async script load sidebar (replace your YOUR-WIDGET-ID with the id your receive from the team):
+Copy the code below for an async script load sidebar (replace YOUR-WIDGET-ID with the ID you receive from the team):

 ```
 <script